Skip to main content

 pub async fn list(&self, path: &str) -> Result<Vec<Entry>, Error>

-List entries in the parent directory that start with the specified path.
+List entries whose paths start with the given prefix path.

 §Streaming List